This is one of our best outfitters and his moose hunts are amazing.

 The Utah Wildlife Board has approved literally hundreds of permits.
 Many of these permits were for limited-entry or once-in-a-lifetime big game hunting.
 You can learn more about the Utah Conservation Tag Program and the programs funded by it, as well as access links to the list of permits offered, applications, and more.

-According to the Utah DWR, conservation projects funded by the permits are:
+According to the Utah DWR, conservation projects funded by the Utah Conservation Permits are:

 • Habitat Enhancement and Restoration